Hazrat Mirza Ghulam Ahmad

 revelation he does not want his followers to call him prophet

 lightly.
-It took twenty-three years of revelation before he
+It took twenty-three years of revelation before he stopped

-the length of the entire mission of the Holy Prophet Muhammad!
+of the entire mission of the Holy Prophet Muhammad!

 - If twenty years of receiving revelation did not convince him